Scheuermann’s Kyphosis; Causes, Symptoms, Treatment

 • Testing of the other parameters such as range of motion, flexibility of spine and muscle strength

-• MRI or CT scan may additionally be required
+• or may additionally be required

 Treatment

-Scheuermann’s Kyphosis can be treated surgically and non-surgically depending on the severity or progression of the disorder.
+Scheuermann’s Kyphosis can be treated surgically and non-surgically depending on the severity or of the disorder.
 The doctor may recommend a surgery if:

 • The spinal curvature exceeds 75 degrees